 Also active during the summer, Zentner has appeared as an Apprentice Artist with the Miami Music Festival for two summers, most recently performing Susanna in "Le nozze di Figaro."
 She also holds a minor in Italian from LSU, and prior to her time in Miami, Zentner traveled to Italy where she performed Zerlina in "Don Giovanni" with Operafestival di Roma.

-Soprano Margaret Ann Zentner is a native of Monroe, Louisiana, and has performed multiple roles with the Louisiana Opera including Frasquita in “La tragédie de Carmen,” Papagena in “Die Zauberflöte” and Sister Mathilde in “Dialogues of the Carmelites.”
+A native of Monroe, Louisiana, Zentner has performed multiple roles with local opera company the Louisiana Opera, including, Frasquita in “La tragédie de Carmen,” Papagena in “Die Zauberflöte” and Sister Mathilde in “Dialogues of the Carmelites.”
+In 2012, at the age of 15, she was a first-place winner in the American Fine Arts Festival and awarded her solo debut in Weill Recital Hall at Carnegie Hall.
 In 2017, she was the Featured Artist for the Monroe Symphony Orchestra’s annual Christmas POPS Concert, in which she performed many holiday favorites.

 Zentner is an alumna of the Houston Grand Opera’s Young Artists Vocal Academy and the most recent recipient of the Dorothy Bassett Emerging Artist Award given by the Northeast Louisiana Arts Council.
 Other recent awards include first place from the Opera Cultura Canto Competition, a semifinalist from the James Toland Vocal Arts Competition and second place from the John Alexander National Vocal Competition.